Neural network optimal feedback control with enhanced closed loop stability: Problem setting

 Under the standard conditions that $(\bm A, \bm B)$ is controllable and $\left( \bm A, \bm Q^{1/2} \right)$ is observable, then the value function of the OCP with linear dynamics \cref{eq: linearized dynamics} and quadratic cost \cref{eq: quadratic cost} is

 where $\bm P \in \mathbb R^{n \times n}$ is a positive definite matrix satisfying the Riccati equation,

 Furthermore, the resulting state feedback controller is linear with constant gain:

 Sufficiently near the equilibrium $\bm x_f$, the LQR value function $V^{\text{LQR}} (\cdot)$ and linear controller $\bm u^{\text{LQR}} (\cdot)$ are good approximations of the true value function $V(\cdot)$ and optimal control $\bm u^* (\cdot)$.
 But further away from $\bm x_f$, the control is suboptimal and in some cases may even fail to stabilize the nonlinear dynamics.
-For this reason we are interested in finding the true value function $V (\cdot)$ for the full nonlinear dynamics over a semi-global domain.
+For this reason we are interested in computing the full {\em nonlinear} optimal feedback control $\bm u^* (\cdot)$ over a semi-global domain.